top of page

 About the Author

-Jaclyn Costello holds an MFA in Creative Writing and was a professor for fourteen years, during which she taught multidisciplinary courses in the Honors College at the University of Nevada, Las Vegas.
-Her fiction is informed by extended immersion in Indigenous communities, including significant time in the Amazon, learning from respected carriers of ancestral plant knowledge, living cosmologies, and relational ecologies.
+Jaclyn Costello holds an MFA in Creative Writing and served as a professor for fourteen years, including teaching multidisciplinary courses in the Honors College at the University of Nevada, Las Vegas.
+Her fiction is informed by extended immersion in Indigenous communities, with significant time in the Amazon, learning from respected carriers of ancestral plant knowledge, living cosmologies, and relational ecologies.
 Her work is further shaped by sustained attention to perception, embodiment, and the thresholds through which awareness changes.

-Alongside her writing, Jaclyn maintains an independent private practice focused on integrative guidance, existential inquiry, psychological grounding, meditation, and ceremonial engagement.
+Alongside her writing, Jaclyn maintains an independent private practice focused on integrative guidance, existential inquiry, psychological grounding, meditation, and ceremonial work.

 Contact